 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Ward's elections reform legislation extends California's mail ballot deadline and revises the state's recount procedures.
-Under the bill, mail ballots would be considered timely if received up to seven days after election day, rather than the current three-day window, provided they are properly postmarked by election day.
+Assembly Member Ward's elections reform package extends California's mail ballot deadline and revises the state's recount procedures.
+Under the legislation, mail ballots would be considered timely if received up to seven days after election day, provided they meet existing postmark requirements - an increase from the current three-day window.

 Ayes | Noes | NVR | Total | Result |